Article Collection

 Slippy Map

-Slippy map is very similar to TMS, but has tile (0,0) on the top-left instead of bottom-left.
+Slippy map is very similar to TMS, but like WMTS it has tile (0,0) on the top-left rather than bottom-left.

 Page Slippy map tile names contains ready-made functions in many programming languages for converting latitude and longitude values into X and Y values and back.